-"I will not fear because you, Babulya, is with me.
+"I will not fear because you, Babulya, are with me.
 Because Petra and Richard are with me.
-Because Uncle Jun said he would be with me.
-Because I have Gunther, and Alesia and my friends both here and in Sydney.
-You will be my beacon of light in the void, the keepers of my sanity, my shields, even in my darkest hour.”
+Because Uncle Jun promised he would help me.
+Because I have Gunther, Alesia and my friends here and in Sydney."

 “And you as well, Magister Wen and Magus Kumiko.
-You who are my guides, I give myself to you.”
+You are my guide.
+Therefore, I give myself to you."

 Magister Wen appeared lost for words.
-She raised a hand, then touched her cheek to ensure that no liquid had unwittingly escaped, then opened her mouth to speak, only to recall that she was lost for words.
-Magus Kumiko as well suppressed a shuddering sob, her youth and occupation making her far more sensitive to sentimentality.
+She raised a hand, touched her cheek to ensure that no liquid had unwittingly escaped, then opened her mouth to speak, only to recall that she was lost for words.
+Magus Kumiko also suppressed a shuddering sob, her youth and occupation making her far more sensitive to sentimentality.

 Gwen repressed her own billowing emotions, then continued.